Genocide: Origins

 Polish-Jewish lawyer Raphael Lemkin coined the term genocide between 1941 and 1943.
-Lemkin's coinage combined the Greek word γένος (genos, "race, people") with the Latin suffix -caedo ("act of killing").
-He submitted the manuscript for his book Axis Rule in Occupied Europe to the publisher in early 1942 and it was published in 1944 as the Holocaust was coming to light outside Europe.
-Lemkin's proposal was more ambitious than simply outlawing this type of mass slaughter.
-He also thought that the law against genocide could promote more tolerant and pluralistic societies.
-His response to Nazi criminality was sharply different from that of another international law scholar, Hersch Lauterpacht, who argued that it was essential to protect individuals from atrocities whether or not they were targeted as members of a group.
+Lemkin's coinage combined the Greek word γένος (genos, 'race, people') with the Latin suffix-caedo ('act of killing').
+As a law student, his interest in the subject was initially sparked by the Armenian genocide.
+He submitted the manuscript for his book Axis Rule in Occupied Europe in early 1942, and it was published in 1944 as the Holocaust was coming to light outside Europe.
+Lemkin's proposal to criminalize genocide was more ambitious than simply outlawing a type of mass slaughter; he thought that the law against genocide could promote more tolerant and pluralistic societies.
+His response to Nazi criminality was sharply different from that of another international law scholar, Hersch Lauterpacht, who argued that it was essential to protect individuals from atrocities, whether or not they were targeted as members of a group.

-According to Lemkin, the central definition of genocide was "the destruction of a nation or of an ethnic group" in which its members were not targeted as individuals, but rather as members of the group.
-The objectives of genocide "would be the disintegration of the political and social institutions, of culture, language, national feelings, religion, and the economic existence of national groups".
+According to Lemkin, the central definition of genocide was "the destruction of a nation or of an ethnic group" in which its members were not targeted as individuals but rather as members of the group.
+The objectives of genocide "would be the disintegration of the political and social institutions, of culture, language, national feelings, religion, and the economic existence of national groups."
 These were not separate crimes but different aspects of the same genocidal process.
 Lemkin's definition of nation was sufficiently broad to apply to nearly any type of human collectivity, even one based on a trivial characteristic.
-He saw genocide as an inherently colonial process, and in his later writings he analyzed what he described as the colonial genocides occurring within European colonies as well as the Soviet and Nazi empires.
+He saw genocide as an inherently colonial process, and in his later writings, he analyzed what he described as the colonial genocides occurring within European colonies, including the Soviet and Nazi empires.
 Furthermore, his definition of genocidal acts, which was to replace the national pattern of the victim with that of the perpetrator, was much broader than the five types that were later enumerated in the Genocide Convention.
-Lemkin considered genocide to have occurred since the beginning of human history and dated the efforts to criminalize it to the Spanish critics of colonial excesses Francisco de Vitoria and Bartolomé de Las Casas.
+Lemkin considered genocide to have occurred since the beginning of human history and dated the efforts to criminalize it to the Spanish critics of colonial excesses, Francisco de Vitoria and Bartolomé de las Casas.
 The Polish court that convicted SS official Arthur Greiser in 1946 was the first to mention the term in a verdict, using Lemkin's original definition.

 Crime

 Development

+The Genocide of Serbs in the Independent State of Croatia was described as such in 1945 by Raphael Lemkin and at the Nuremberg trials, and largely matches the definition of the 1948 Genocide Convention.